Don’t discard your rabbit pelts. Tan them, sew them, and wear them!

 A Utah Rex rabbit farmer recommends Moyle’s Tannery, "The Official Tannery of the National Trappers Association."
 I'm told that Moyle's Tannery can make even a buck pelt soft and pliable.

 The finished result is almost magical -- a soft and supple, incredibly warm, material that can be sown into garments, hats, shoes, gloves, rugs, wall hangings, and bedspreads.
-Yurts and teepees are also traditionally made of animal skins, though not likely from rabbit ones.
+Yurts and teepees are also traditionally made of animal skins, though not from rabbit ones.

 In this fashion, animal skins have preserved human lives in northern climates for millennia.